jeremytammik/tbc/a/1910_asset_keyword.md

 **Answer:** First, thoughts that have little to do with your question:

-- I mostly recommend to avoid using AsValueString.
+- I mostly recommend avoiding use of `AsValueString`.
 I prefer the methods that return the raw parameter value: `AsInteger`, `AsDouble`, `AsElementId`, `AsString`.
 - Why do you start a new transaction for each part in the loop?
 Can't you just use one single large transaction and run the loop within that?

 **Response:** I figured it out.
 It had to do with my transactions.